 The risk-free yield curve is used both for discounting cash flows and to serve as a basis for estimating future returns.
 The yield curve is published by EIOPA.
 Storebrand uses the risk-free yield curve, including the volatility adjustment (VA).
-[JO13] The volatility adjustment was 29 bp.[JO14] as of 12/31/2016
+The volatility adjustment was 15 bp. as of 12/31/2017, compared to 29 bp as of 12/31/2016

-FIGURE 3 SPOT RATES INCLUDING/EXCLUDING VA AS OF 12/31/2016
+FIGURE 4 SPOT RATES INCLUDING/EXCLUDING VA

-Without the volatility adjustment, the value of technical provisions before the transitional rule increases by NOK 3.5 billion.
+Without the volatility adjustment, the value of technical provisions before the transitional rule increases by NOK 1.7 billion.
 The transitional rule fully compensates for this.
 The effect on the solvency capital and solvency margin is described in Chapter E.2 Solvency Capital Requirement and Minimum Requirement.